 -- to quote the late Hermann Bondi, an `opportunity to allow the bees in one's bonnet to buzz even more noisily than usual.'

-What has this animation to do with communication skills, and with the public understanding of science?
+What has the above animation to do with communication skills, and with the public understanding of science?
 To find out, click here (new e-book just finished, called Lucidity and Science: The Deepest Connections.
 Those in a hurry may prefer a short web page lucidity principles in brief (17K).
 There's also my horribly mislabelled TEDx talk; the actual title was Science, the Arts, and Lucidity Principles.
 Related matters are discussed in a recent paper On multi-level thinking and scientific understanding that summarizes the main points -- from a conference in honour of the late Professor Ye Duzheng.
 Some related musical fragments are here.
 Here's a reprint of my Kobe Lecture Lucidity, science, and the arts: what we can learn from the way perception works (900K), and a brief commentary on the implications for scientific foresight, published in October 2006 as a Focus article in BlueSci, Issue 7.
 Also available are electronic versions of the original published papers, Lucidity and Science Parts I, II and III.
 I gave a related talk, with musical illustrations, at the 2013 Hay-on-Wye Philosophy and Music Festival of the Institute of Art and Ideas.
 Re the David Crighton memorial concert -- with the family's permission I'm hoping to make it available here soon.

 Related to all this is a point raised in the last of Professor V. S. Ramachandran's wonderful Reith Lectures in 2003.
 On hearing the lectures, I was moved to post here an `Einsteinian footnote' to what was said in the lecture about the ancient problems of `self', `consciousness', and `free will', and the possibility of a solution `staring at us all along'...
 Basic to it all, though often overlooked, is combinatorial largeness.
 This includes the unimaginably large number of ways for complex systems to go wrong, a point familiar to computer programmers.